 -34.65717, 150.61724

-On your next trip down South, head to Budderoo National Park and the lush and enchanting 1.6km Rainforest loop walk.
+On your next trip down South, head to Budderoo National Park and the lush and enchanting 1.6km Lyrebird loop walk.
 It’s easy going with a few short, steep hills and occasional steps.
 Skip over suspension bridges enveloped in green.
 Pause at the elevated viewing platforms – you’ll see strangler figs strangling, colourful orchids and huge birds nest ferns.
 Spot king parrots, lyrebirds and eastern water dragons.
 This is an Avatar adventure!
 Start out at the Minnamurra Rainforest Centre where parking is available.

 NSW National Parks app